Coaspe/riot_api/packages/tft_api/README.md

 # tft_api

-This package provides an easy way to use the TFT(Teamfight Tactics) api in Dart language.
+This package provides an easy way to use the Riot games TFT(Teamfight Tactics) api in Dart language.

 You need your own [Riot api key](https://developer.riotgames.com/).